-Readings are now managed by teaching staff in the Reading List module within Blackboard.
+Readings are managed by teaching staff in the Reading List module within the LMS (Learning Management System, or Canvas).
 Academics can add and remove readings as required.
-Readings can include links to e-books, books held by the library, journal articles, excerpts from books, conference papers, links to websites, and other sources.
+Readings can include links to e-books, books held by the Library, journal articles, excerpts from books, conference papers, links to websites, and other sources.

 You can make a reading Recommended, Required or Core.

 If you would like a physical item that is not a Core reading to be added to the High Use Collection, please indicate this this in the Notes for library field, including the relevant campus.
 Library staff will inform you of the result of your request.

 Books added to a Reading List along with a number of enrolled students are sent to the Bookshop (The School Locker) and ECU Student Guild Second-hand Bookshop every week.
 This information is used for stock ordering and to assist students to identify items they need to purchase.